 What makes for a successful medical negligence claim?

-Meeting the clear signs of medical negligence makes for a successful medical negligence claim.
-Three criteria make for a successful claim, and medical negligence solicitors will help you identify each one.
+Meeting the clear signs of clinical negligence makes for a successful medical negligence claim.
+Three criteria make for a successful claim, and your negligence solicitors will help you identify each one.

 The three elements of alleged medical negligence are: